Reduce Holiday & Gift-Giving Waste

 - Shred wrapping paper scraps to use as cushioning for storing ornaments for future use.

-- Recycle your tree, wreath, or swag with your curbside yard debris or use a drop-site or pick-up service operated by a community group or businesses near you.
-Contact Metro Recycling Information to find out where and how to recycle these items.
+- Recycle your tree, wreath, or garlands with your curbside yard debris or use a drop-site or pick-up service operated by a community group or businesses near you.
+Use the What to Recycle and Where tool to find out where and how to recycle these items.

 - Donate electronics, toys, household furnishings, clothing and accessories to a charitable organization if they are still in good working condition.